 Negative Emotions and Heart-Brain Interaction

 There is a complex and dynamic interaction between the heart and the brain, especially in the context of negative emotions.
-Stress, anger, and depression have been shown to have a significant impact on cardiac arrhythmogenesis.
+Stress, anger, and depression have been shown to impact cardiac arrhythmogenesis significantly.

-However, this is not where the story ends, as it appears that cardiac afferent feedback mechanisms produce changes in the cortical regions, the insula, and the anterior cingulate cortices in the brain.
+However, this is not where the story ends.
+It appears that cardiac afferent feedback mechanisms produce changes in the brain’s cortical regions, insula, and anterior cingulate cortices.

-Heartbeat evoked potentials measured by EEG have been identified as a result of cardiac afferent feedback.
+Heartbeat evoked potentials measured by EEG have been identified due to cardiac afferent feedback.
 Negative emotion has an asymmetric effect on cortical activity that results in activation of the right hemisphere more than the left.

 This feedback mechanism from cardiac afferents travels through the solitary nucleus and probably other afferent pathways to the medulla, parabrachial nucleus, hypothalamus, and thalamus.
-There does not appear to be an arrhythmia center in the brain, but rather multiple areas that respond to and satisfy behavioral demands.
+There is no arrhythmia center in the brain; instead, multiple areas respond to and satisfy behavioral demands.

 Stress results in inhomogeneity of repolarization associated with a change in the heartbeat evoked potentials of the left temporal region and an increase in the amplitude of the T wave.

-We know that negative emotion results in the release of catecholamines, an increase in sympathetic input, and a decrease in parasympathetic tone.
-All of this imbalance in the ANS has been shown to occur as a result of cardiac pathology when the exposure is the result of a chronic or persistent imbalance.
+We know that negative emotion results in the release of catecholamines increased sympathetic input, and decreased parasympathetic tone.
+All of this imbalance in the ANS has been shown to occur due to cardiac pathology when the exposure is the result of a chronic or persistent imbalance.

-Structural changes in the stellate ganglion and the cardiac nervous system occur as a result of chronic increases in sympathetic input and result in arrhythmogenesis.
+Structural changes in the stellate ganglion and the cardiac nervous system occur due to chronic increases in sympathetic input and result in arrhythmogenesis.

 Elimination of this excessive entry into the heart by thoracic epidural anesthesia or surgical removal of the sympathetic paravertebral chain from the stellate ganglion to T4 has an antifibrillatory effect.